soppelmann/EITN30/README.md

 The basestation is connected to ethernet and has its eth0 interface set to promiscious mode.
 It listens for packets addressed to the mobile unit through a virtual TUN interface and forwards them to the mobile unit through software.
-A Promiscious interface is used to capture all packets on the network, and then process them to only forward the packets that are addressed to the mobile unit.
+Normally, an Interface will listen for frames intended for its own MAC address and will forward those frames to the cpu, it should ignore everything intended to every other MAC address.
+Promiscuous mode sets the interface to ignore nothing and forward everything on to the cpu.

 This allows us to create an userspace bridge between the ethernet and the nrf24l01 link.

 The nrf24l01 is connected to the Raspberry Pi through SPI.

 We have chosen Rust as the programming language for this project.
 There are two main reasons for this:
 1. Rust is a systems programming language that is memory safe and has no garbage collector.
 This makes it suitable for embedded systems.
 2. We wanted to learn Rust.